 Aman Kassaye v (1) Achom & Partners (2) Carter Moore Solicitors (2015, Chancery Division, Rolls Building)

 Represented the second defendant firm of solicitors in a claim for the delivery up of the solicitors’ file.
 The claimant was convicted of armed robbery and asserted that he could not refer his case to the CCRC as the defendants were refusing to deliver up his case papers.
 Secured a dismissal of the claim against the second defendant at trial and an order for costs.Book BarristerBack to top

 Court of Protection

-As one of the few barristers to complete the Association of Contentious Trust and Probate Specialists (ACTAPS) diploma, Elis has accredited expertise in mental capacity issues and the involvement of the Court of Protection in such matters.Book BarristerBack to top
+As one of the few barristers to complete the Association of Contentious Trust and Probate Specialists (ACTAPS) diploma, Elis has accredited expertise in mental capacity issues and the involvement of the Court of Protection in such matters.
+He acts frequently for the Official Solicitor and the Office of the Public Guardian in property and affairs matters.Book BarristerBack to top